Madhav243/Madhav243/README.md

 <h1 align="center">Hi there , I am Madhav Verma</h1>

-- 🔭 I’m currently working at <a href="https://assignmentsolver.netlify.app/" target="_blank" > AssignmentSolver </a> as a developer as well as freelancer.
+- 🔭 I’m currently working at <a href="https://assignmentsolver.netlify.app/" target="_blank" > AssignmentSolver </a> as a developer and a freelancer.
 - 💬 Ask me about <strong>Web Development , Python , DSA </strong>.
 - 👯 I’m looking to collaborate on new projects on web development.
 - 🌱 I’m currently learning <strong>Django</strong> and looking forward to learn <strong>Cloud Computing.</strong>